WeitlerT/WeitlerT.github.io/_portfolio/gcloud-juju-wikipage.md

 ---
-title: "Google Cloud - Wiki Page WIP"
+title: "Google Cloud - Wiki Page"
 excerpt: "An assignment we had for our telecommunications course.
 Hosting a public wiki page using Google Cloud, Juju, and Linux."
 header:
   image: #Image for the top goes here